Jan Pike

-Introduction to horseriding

-Pike who has cerebral palsy quadriplegia, only started riding at the age of 27 when she took up the sport with Riding for the Disabled NSW and says, "The first time I sat in the saddle and experienced the freedom of movement I fell in love.
-While riding with RDA NSW, she competed in several State and National Championships.

-After leasing her own horse and beginning private lessons in 1999, she was selected to the Paralympic Squad.

-Paralympic Participation

-Athens

-Pike won a bronze medal at the 2004 Athens Games in the Mixed Dressage - Freestyle grade I event and a silver medal in the Mixed Dressage - Championship grade I event.
 Her horse for these events was named Dr Doulittle.

-Hong Kong

 She was also a member of the Australian Paralympic Team at the 2008 Summer Paralympics, the equestrian events of which were held in Hong Kong.

-Recognition

 She is an Honorary Life member of Equestrian Australia.
 In June 2021, she was awarded Medal of the Order of Australia (OAM) for service to people with disability.

+Introduction to horseriding

+Pike, who has quadriplegic cerebral palsy, only started riding at the age of 27 when she took up the sport with Riding for the Disabled NSW and says, "The first time I sat in the saddle and experienced the freedom of movement I fell in love.
+While riding with RDA NSW, she competed in several State and National Championships.

+After leasing her own horse and beginning private lessons in 1999, she was selected to the Paralympic Squad.